Never quite the same | Taken: February 23, 2015 | Location: Antoinetta’s Restaurant, Cedar Run Dock Road, Stafford, NJ

 At the height of the shoot I was concerned We Face the Path of Time wasn’t cutting it, and by cutting it, I mean making the most of the conditions (light, glassy water, posts, and clouds).
 This photograph was the product of that paranoia.
 Right around peak light I abandoned my spot out on the dock and retreated for the main bulkhead where I quickly composed what some have taken to calling the I — II — II — X shot.
 Quite possibly one of the most intense scenes I’ve photographed, there’s plenty to like about this picture—Flickr user and photographer E.P.
 Scott makes the best case.
 Strip away everything else I’m most pleased with the prominence of the pillars popularly enumerated with roman numerals, backlit by a sky that can best be described as hellfire.

 Here’s to 2015.
 Thank you everyone for being part of my journey—your support and participation is fully appreciated.
-Let’s see what’s in store for 2016.
+In the meantime take a look back to 2014 and let’s see what’s in store for 2016.
 Cheers.